Founder of Signified Law

 Over the years, Melanie grew disheartened as she observed others' disappointment in their legal matters.
 Between wanting to offer people an improved legal experience and knowing that Big Law was not her path, Melanie was motivated to open a client-friendly law practice built on integrity, compassion, and accessibility.
 As a result, Signified Law was born.

-Melanie operates with a level-headed, balanced approach on delicate issues as she recognizes it doesn’t benefit a client to inflame an already adversarial situation.
-As the emotional and financial cost to the client tends to be greater the longer a case drags out in court, Melanie offers alternative solutions such as mediation and/or negotiation with the goal of settling matters more favorably and expeditiously out of court.
+Melanie operates with a level-headed, balanced approach on delicate issues as she recognizes the emotional and financial cost to the client tends to be greater the longer a case drags out in court.
+When appropriate, Melanie offers alternative solutions such as mediation and/or negotiation with the goal of settling matters more favorably and expeditiously out of court.
 Regardless of the strategy, her sole purpose is to lighten the client's load and protect their interests.

 With a very strong passion for civil rights, Melanie has teamed up with a network of phenomenal California attorneys to combine efforts in the fight to sustain our constitutional rights in the wake of the pandemic.